CremaFinance/DefiLlama-Adapters/docs/modules/pool.md

 ▸ (`prices`): `Promise`<`Record`<`string`, [`Pool`](../interfaces/pool.Pool.md)\>\>

-An async function that is reponsible for fetching the providers pools, mapping the values to a Pool type and returning them check the existing integrations for examples some utilites that may be helpful:
+An async function that is reponsible for fetching the providers pools, mapping the values to a Pool type and returning them.
+Check the existing integrations for examples, but feel free to use own implementation, as log as the returned map is Record<string, Pool> (with string being the unique pool token address) some utilites that may be helpful:
 - src/utils/update-pool-rewards.ts
 - src/utils/update-pool.ts